- Saturday, April 21st, is the 5K Spirit Run.

 JOURNAL WRITING: Students will write daily in their journals.
 Topics will be given and students will practice brainstorming of ideas prior to writing.
 Students will learn paragraph development and understand the concepts of main idea and details.

-SPELLING: Students will practice patterns for the /aw/ sound (-al, au, -augh, ough).
+SPELLING: Students will practice different ways to spell long e (-ee, -ea, -ie, -ine, -ey, V-C-e).
 They will receive 16 – 20 spelling words this week, some of which are pattern words that follow the rule and can be sounded out, and red words, which do not follow rules.
 They will practice the Orton-Gillingham methods of clapping out sounds in pattern words and arm tapping of red words.
 They will use the Decodable Book on the SmartBoard to develop reading fluency.
-They will complete workbook pages 25 – 30.
+They will complete workbook pages 55 – 60.
 Students will mark pages either with a CW (classwork) or HW (homework).
-Students will take a test on Thursday, February 15th.
+Students will take a test on Friday, April 20th.

-PHONICS: Students will practice the formation of contractions.
+PHONICS: Students will complete base words and inflectional endings.
 Students have received their sixth packet, which is used as a combination of lessons/classwork and homework.
 The packet is designed to be completed as a unit and should NOT be completed in one night.
 They will continue to practice the Orton-Gillingham method of clapping out syllables in order to improve spelling.
 Pages will be marked with a CW (classwork) or HW (homework).

-Book Club (in class/at home): Students will begin their fifth book, Good Night, Good Knight.
+Book Club (in class/at home): Students will begin their sixth book.
 This is an in-class/at-home reading assignment where students and parents share a book together.
 Students will complete a response journal about the book.

 Super Magazine (in class): Students will receive a themed, nonfiction magazine.
 The first theme is What’s New.
 They will learn the concepts of headlines, photo captions, news articles, features, and departments.

-GRAMMAR: Students will continue to identify four of eight categories of words: nouns, verbs, adjectives, and adverbs.
+GRAMMAR: Students will practice singular and plural pronouns.
+They will continue to identify four of eight categories of words: nouns, verbs, adjectives, and adverbs.
 They also will practice the correct usage of commas, quotation marks, and transitional words in writing sentences.

-MATH: Students will continue their unit on subtraction, beginning with two-digit numbers, no regrouping, then regrouping (borrowing).
-They will continue to practice addition to the hundreds for test practice.
+MATH: Students will continue their unit on money, first with coins, then dollars, and last, adding and subtracting.
 Please continue to practice addition and subtraction facts at home.
-They will cover pages 206 -212 in their workbooks.
-Students also will continue their unit on different types of graphs and charts.
-They will cover pages 123 -130.
+They will cover pages 306 – 313 in their workbooks.
 Please do not have children go ahead in their workbooks, as lessons are designed as classwork and homework.
 Pages will be marked with CW (classwork) or HW (homework).
-They will take a regrouping addition quiz this week.
+Please use coins at home to allow students to use skills in real-life situations.

-RELIGION: Students will begin Chapter 11: We Celebrate the Sacrament of Forgiveness.
-This is the last chapter in their unit on the sacrament of Penance and Reconciliation.
-Key vocabulary includes Penance, Reconciliation, conscience, contrition, confession, and absolution.
+RELIGION: Students will continue Chapter 15: Jesus Gives Us the Eucharist.
+This is the first chapter in their unit on the sacrament of Holy Eucharist.
+Key vocabulary includes Last Supper, Eucharist, Mass.

 Monday: Music (Mrs. Minetti)